Graphite versus charcoal and other media : does graphite have specific advantages?

 This video is much like video n°3.
 The art is also very similar in that it is broken and lacking notions of modelling with light.
 It also lacks concepts of forms blending into one another smoothly.

-Some teachers believe that graphite drawing allows more contrast because most graphite drawing is done on white paper.
-The scientific explanation is that a white background reveals the darker tones of the graphite pencil better than toned papers.
+Some teachers believe that graphite drawing allows more contrast because it is mostly done on white paper.
+The scientific explanation is that a white background reveals the darker tones of the graphite better than toned papers.
 While this is not strictly speaking due to graphite itself, it might be considered as an advantage as a whole.

-So you begin to understand why some teachers prefer graphite on white paper : nice handling properties of graphite, better contrast range due to the white of the paper and better control of values since all values have to be filled (see Jon DeMartin article here below).
+So you begin to understand why some teachers prefer graphite on white paper : nice handling properties, better contrast range and control of values since all values have to be filled (see Jon DeMartin article here below).

 “For the beginning artist, it’s advisable to learn to draw on white paper and to practice using a full range values from very dark darks to the white of the paper.
 This educational practice goes back centuries, the reason for it being that if the artist can ably draw with a full value scale, then modelling on toned paper – which requires a more limited value scale – will be that much easier.
 Artists who have mastered drawing with a full value scale are well-positioned to use toned paper for deliberate artistic purposes rather than be hindered by it.”